 There has been an unending debate towards the real merits of recycling from households to different waste management programs.
 Does it help the environment?
 What are the things I can recycle?
 These are simple questions that may have varying answers.
-Still, the truth is that recycling technology, and global markets are evolving tremendously, that many people are often confused and stuck in outdated solutions.
+Still, the truth is that recycling technology and global markets are evolving tremendously, and many people are often confused and stuck in outdated solutions.

 There is information overload about recycling that makes it harder to discern what’s real and what isn’t about these blue skip bins in Ballarat.
 It is time to debunk the myths and determine the truth about recycling.
 Here are the five myths about recycling that you should be aware of.

 Myth #1: You can place all your recyclables in one bin